tejasnikumbh/viewings_service/README.md

     	}
      ]
    	```
-   - PUT
+* Request Type:- PUT
-   	No parameters required, Can directly send a PUT request to URL with a JSON body as follows
+   	- No parameters required, Can directly send a PUT request to URL with a JSON body as follows
-	Note that accepted value in status field is C or D only, since the endpoint is intended for
-  	updating old viewings only.
+	- Note that accepted value in status field is C or D only, since the endpoint is intended for updating old viewing only.
 Validators are in place.
-Also returns 404 if the viewing_id is not
-  	found in database.
+Also returns 404 if the viewing_id is not found in database.
-  	Another point is host has to own the place of the viewing, else error is raised
+  	- Another point is host has to own the place of the viewing, else error is raised
   	- Functionality
   		- Can be used to accept or decline a viewing by a host
   	- Validations